Oakland's 13-game winning streak ends, Orioles romp 8-1 - WTMJ

 UP NEXT

-Athletics: LHP Sean Manaea (2-1, 3.04 ERA) will pitch the opener in Tampa Bay.
+Athletics: LHP Sean Manaea (2-1, 3.04 ERA) will pitch the opener in Tampa Bay on Monday night.
 He threw seven scoreless innings with seven strikeouts in a 2-1 victory over the Twins in his last outing.

-Orioles: RHP Matt Harvey (1-1, 5.12 ERA) starts the series opener against the Yankees.
+Orioles: RHP Matt Harvey (1-1, 5.12 ERA) starts the series opener on Monday night at home against the Yankees.
 Harvey picked up his first win since July 13, 2019, against the Marlins on Tuesday.

 More AP MLB: https://apnews.com/hub/MLB and https://twitter.com/AP_Sports